Skip to main content

 • Check if Bid is differenceBigger by X% from lowBB (if available in ledger) to see if price has bounced significantly off a lower band.

-• Numerical Values: Both ledger keys used must resolve to numerical values for the percentage difference calculation to be meaningful.
+• Numerical values: Both ledger keys must resolve to numbers for the calculation to be meaningful.

-• Order of Keys Matters: The calculation ((LKV2 - LKV1) / abs(LKV1)) * 100 means the percentage difference is how much LKV2 has changed relative to LKV1.
-Swapping them will invert the sign of the percentage and change its meaning.
+• Order of keys matters: ((LKV2 - LKV1) / abs(LKV1)) * 100 measures change relative to LKV1.
+Swapping them flips the sign and meaning.